 To produce teaching materials to support the above.

-To provide technical and financial support for establishment of native forest-tree nurseries in schools (up to 12).
+To provide technical and financial support for the establishment of native forest-tree nurseries in schools (up to 12).

-To establish a schools’ network, which facilitates swapping of tree seed species among schools, via a central seed bank (run by CMU).
+To establish a school network, which facilitates the swapping of tree seed species among schools, via a central seed bank (run by CMU).

 To assist schools with tree planting and follow-up, including maintenance and monitoring.